Stress and Strain

 - 3D visualizations of structural deformation (more info) GeoBlocks 3D, created by Steve Reynolds, contains interactive QuickTime Virtual Reality (QTVR) movies exploring the three-dimensional nature of geology, specifically geologic structures within blocks.
 You can rotate the blocks, make them partially transparent to view their internal structure, cut through or erode them, displace faults, and more.

 - Structural Geology of Rocks and Regions (introductory chapter) This textbook by Davis and Reynolds is the most widely used structural geology text according to a recent survey.
 The introductory chapter may be helpful for faculty in thinking about how to teach this section of an intro class since it examines the three basic ways structural geologists examine deformation: geometric analysis, kinematic analysis and dynamic analysis.

-- Steve Reynolds' web page This page contains many visualization tools and other resources, developed and gathered by Steve Reynolds, geology professor at Arizona State University.
+- Steve Reynolds' web page (more info) This page contains many visualization tools and other resources, developed and gathered by Steve Reynolds, geology professor at Arizona State University.

 - Structural Geology Course Resources on the Internet A catalog of courses with on-line resources or web-pages